 Focus Areas

-FICS’ analysis of what is driving the attacks on civic space has led us to focus on exploring three key areas in more depth: counter-terrorism laws and policies; narratives of hate and narratives of hope; and unaccountable economic power.
+FICS’ analysis of what is driving the attacks on civic space has led us to focus on exploring four key areas in more depth: counter-terrorism laws and policies; narratives of hate and narratives of hope, unaccountable economic power and the conditions for effective climate action.

 01